JanaRasras/Gas-source-localization-using-a-mobile-Robot/README.md

 **Running the codes**

-1- first you should run the launch file (base.launch )by using the folowing comand:
+1- first you should run the launch file (base.launch )by using the following command:

 roslaunch base.launch